tobeaprogrammer/AmazonPriceMonitor-Python/README.md

 # <a href="https://github.com/tobeaprogrammer/AmazonProductMonitor_Python/edit/main/README.md">Product Price Monitor for Amazon</a>

 <div>
-    <h5><u><i>Project Description :</u></i></h5><br/>
+    <h5><u><i>Project Description :</u></i></h5>
     <p style ="text-indent:40px">
-      The Python Program uses a JSON input and checks for the prices of the prodcuts based on the URL provided.
+      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The Python Program uses a JSON input and checks for the prices of the prodcuts based on the URL provided.
 If the price is lower than the price provided in the JSON, it will send a email with price change details and the URL to the mentioned email id.
 The ProductMonitor_Amazon.py file contains the code to perform all the operations.
 This can be mapped to a task in the task scheduler or a job on jenkins.
 [Recommended : Triggered every 24 hours].
 The Input files are in the JSON folder.
     </p>
     <br/>
   <div name="setup">